InfiniteOracles/DropCloud/README.md

 - **User-Friendly**: Intuitive interface for easy text pasting and retrieval.

 ## Detailed Instructions for Using the Website
 Using DropCloud is straightforward.
-Follow these simple steps:
+Follow these simple steps:[WEBSITE](https://direct-jania-dropcloud-aaabff56.koyeb.app/)

 ### Submitting Plain Text
 1. Enter your text and click "Submit".